A bigger motor

 When electricity flows through a coil of wire, the coil becomes

-an electromagnet.
+.
 An electromagnet acts just like a

 regular magnet.
 It has a north pole and a south pole, and can